davdrose/teleological_essentialism_development/README.md

 # Teleological essentialism in development

-This repository contains the experiments, data, analyses, and figures for the paper "Teleological essentialism in development"
+This repository contains the experiments, data, analyses, and figures for the paper "Teleological essentialism in development".
 <!-- by David Rose, Jadess Lowery, Siying Zhang, and Ellen Markman. -->

 <!-- The preprint can be found [here](https://davdrose.github.io/assets/pdf/teleological_essentialism_development.pdf) -->